Capturing Gaze Shifts for Guidance: Cross-Modal Fusion Enhancement for VLM Hallucination Mitigation: Hyperparameter Tuning

 Our method involves four key hyperparameters: (1) the layer used to compute the visual saliency map, (2) the layers selected for cross-modal fusion enhancement, (3) the visual attention enhancement coefficient $\alpha$, and (4) the query attention enhancement coefficient $\beta$.

 \paragraph{Layer for Computing Visual Saliency Map.} We select the saliency map computation layer as the one exhibiting the largest positive changes in visual token attention when processing information-rich user query tokens, as discussed in Section~\ref{sec:saliency_extraction}.
-Based on \figurename~\ref{fig:visual_movement}, this corresponds to layer 11 for LLaVA-1.5 7B, layer 10 for LLaVA-1.5 13B, and layer 14 for Qwen2-VL 7B.
+Based on \figurename~\ref{fig:visual_movement}, this corresponds to layer 11 for LLaVA-1.5 7B, layer 10 for LLaVA-1.5 13B, layer 14 for Qwen2-VL 7B, and layer 18 for Qwen3-VL 8B.
+We conduct experiments in Appendix~\ref{sec:extraction_consistency} to demonstrate that this layer remains stable across different data samples.

-\paragraph{Layers for Cross-Modal Fusion Enhancement.} Since the benchmarks we consider lack dedicated validation sets for hyperparameter tuning, we follow \citet{kang2025see} by randomly sample 10\% of the POPE and MME datasets as "pseudo-validation" sets for tuning, applying the resulting hyperparameters to all benchmark samples.
+\paragraph{Layers for Cross-Modal Fusion Enhancement.} Since the benchmarks we consider lack dedicated validation sets for hyperparameter tuning, we follow \citet{kang2025see} by randomly sample 10\% of the POPE and MME datasets as ``pseudo-validation'' sets for tuning, applying the resulting hyperparameters to all benchmark samples.
 Given the large number of transformer layers across models, we restrict the grid search for cross-modal fusion enhancement layers: the start layer is chosen between the first layer reaching a visual attention proportion of 0.2 and the peak layer, and the end layer is chosen between the peak layer and the last layer reaching 0.2, based on \figurename~\ref{fig:visual_attention_ratio}.
-Following this procedure, we select layers 12-22 for LLaVA-1.5 7B, layers 14-20 for LLaVA-1.5 13B, and layers 5-18 for Qwen2-VL.
+Following this procedure, we select layers 12-22 for LLaVA-1.5 7B, layers 14-20 for LLaVA-1.5 13B, layers 5-18 for Qwen2-VL 7B, and layers 13-23 for Qwen3-VL 8B.
+We conduct ablation studies in Section~\ref{sec:analysis} to demonstrate that our method is robust to enhancement layer selection.

 \paragraph{Visual Attention Enhancement Coefficient.} To tune the visual attention enhancement coefficient $\alpha$, we vary its value from 1.0 to 7.0 on the POPE and MME datasets, evaluating the trade-off between hallucination mitigation and reasoning performance.
-Results across all three models are shown in \figurename~\ref{fig:all_coefficients}.
-Based on these results, we set $\alpha=5.0$ for LLaVA 7B and 13B, and $\alpha=4.0$ for Qwen2-VL 7B.
-The higher value required for LLaVA reflects its lower original visual and query token attention compared to Qwen, as shown in \figurename~\ref{fig:visual_attention_ratio}, which necessitates stronger enhancement.
+Results across all four models are shown in \figurename~\ref{fig:all_coefficients}.
+Based on these results, we set $\alpha=5.0$ for LLaVA models, and $\alpha=4.0$ for Qwen models.
+The higher value required for LLaVA reflects its lower original visual and query token attention, as shown in \figurename~\ref{fig:visual_attention_ratio}, which necessitates stronger enhancement.

 \paragraph{Query Attention Enhancement Coefficient.} For query token attention enhancement, we set $\beta=1.0$ to preserve the original cross-modal fusion balance.
 Investigating whether this balance is truly optimal is left for future work.